· Jon Barclay · 8 min read

 # Configure your Entra ID credentials, AI provider keys, and SMTP settings

-docker compose up --build -dThe project is available at github.com/jonbarclay/ShareSentinel.
-If this sounds useful for your institution, take a look.
+docker compose up --build -dThe project is at github.com/jonbarclay/ShareSentinel.
+If it sounds useful for your institution, take a look.
 Stars, issues, and pull requests are welcome.

 Sources